Find Grad Schools

 Master’s Degrees in Comparative Law

 There are 7 colleges and univerities across the nation that offer a master's degree in comparative law.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 21% were students from underrepresented racial-ethnic groups.
-Also, 63.6% of comparative law graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 17 were from an underrepresented racial-ethnic group.
+Also, 75.9% of comparative law graduates were international students.

 Education Levels of Comparative Law Majors